Victoria Atkin: Career

 Originally training as a slalom skier, Atkin landed her first major television appearance and series regular role, shortly after graduating from The Royal Central School of Speech and Drama in Swiss Cottage in London.

 She was cast as the first fictional transgender teenager on British television, completing 134 episodes in the role in the series Hollyoaks and Hollyoaks Later.
 Atkin's portrayal of her character Jasmine/Jason Costello, increased awareness for transgender people in the media.
-Atkin visited Downing Street and met with Prime Minister David Cameron as well as working with Channel 4 executives to sign a memorandum of understanding to accurately portray transgender people in the media.
+Atkin visited Downing Street and met with Prime Minister David Cameron as well as working with Channel 4 executives and Hollyoaks costar Kieron Richardson to sign a memorandum of understanding to accurately portray transgender people in the media.
 Atkin was nominated and won various awards for Best Actress in this role.

 From this, she has gone on to play a host of characters in multiple television shows in the UK and USA including the female lead, Feena in original sci-fi television series Extinct.
 In addition to her work theatrically Atkin is frequently cast in performance capture and voiceover projects, including playable lead Evie Frye in the Assassin's Creed video game franchise.
 She is the host and producer of iTunes podcast The Performance Capture Podcast.